Skip to Main Content

 Departmental Bylaws (Operating Procedures)

-Article V, Section 2 the UNF Constitution:The particular governance mechanisms employed by an academic unit, the terms of office of academic administrators, and the manner in which academic administrators are selected and removed shall be determined through consultations between the appropriate faculty and the President or the President's designee and shall be set forth in the unit's bylaws/operating procedures, subject to the limitations prescribed below.
+UNF Constitution Article V.2:The particular governance mechanisms employed by an academic unit, the terms of office of academic administrators, and the manner in which academic administrators are selected and removed shall be determined through consultations between the appropriate faculty and the President or the President's designee and shall be set forth in the unit's bylaws/operating procedures, subject to the limitations prescribed below.
 Prior to the final approval by the President, the unit's bylaws/operating procedures shall be adopted by the faculty of the academic unit and reviewed by any higher-level academic unit and the Faculty Association.
-Upon approval, each academic unit's bylaws/operating procedures shall be filed with the Secretary of the Faculty Association for inclusion in the Academic Policy Manual.
+Upon approval, each academic unit's bylaws/operating procedures shall be made available to the university community.

-The term "bylaws/operating procedures" refers to the policies by which academic units define membership, leadership/management, and carry out the business of operating as an academic unit.
-These bylaws/operating procedures should not be confused with "evaluation guidelines" which are developed by the unit faculty to aid administrators in the consistent evaluation of faculty performance.
-There should be nothing in a unit's bylaws/operating procedures that deals with matters of employment or evaluation.
+Bylaws / Operating Procedures refer to the policies by which academic units define membership, leadership/management, and carry out the business of operating as an academic unit.
+These bylaws should not be confused with "evaluation guidelines" which are developed by the unit faculty to aid administrators in the consistent evaluation of faculty performance.
+There should be nothing in a unit's bylaws procedures that deals with matters of employment or evaluation.

 Nothing in this document implies any restriction on the rights and responsibilities either of the university's administration or the faculty as these rights and responsibilities are specified in UNF governance documents, typically the UNF Constitution, the UNF-UFF Collective Bargaining Agreement, the UNF Policies and Regulations, and the UNF Faculty Handbook.